Updated June 2026

 If you've ever had coffee and suddenly felt jittery, on edge or overwhelmed, you're not imagining it.
 Yes — caffeine can cause anxiety, and for some people, even trigger panic-like symptoms.

+Caffeine stimulates the central nervous system and increases adrenaline — great for focus in small doses, but problematic when your system becomes overstimulated.
 This guide breaks down exactly why caffeine can cause anxiety, how much is too much, who is most sensitive, and how to stay calm without giving up your morning coffee.

 This is not medical advice — just practical, evidence-informed guidance.